Level 1 CFA® Exam:

 - regulatory, safety, and environmental projects,

-- high-risk projects that are not subject to traditional evaluation methods such as the net present value or the so-called pet projects.
+- high-risk projects that are not a subject to traditional evaluation methods such as the net present value or the so-called pet projects.

 Capital Budgeting – More Definitions